 You’ll also want to visit Ernest Hemingway’s house while you’re in Key West.
 Ernest Hemingway’s house is basically a cat sanctuary, full of descendants of Ernest Hemingway’s six-toed cats…the kids will probably remember this as a Cat Museum rather than Ernest Hemingway’s home.

-We stayed on Islamorada, at a resort called Cheeca Lodge.
+We stayed on Islamorada, at a resort called Cheeca Lodge (here’s everything you need to know to plan a family trip to Cheeca Lodge).
 It was great for families and close to some kid-friendly activities!

 So with that information…

 Can we go swimming in the Florida Keys?

 With all that ocean and not a lot of beaches, you might have to do some work to play in the ocean.
 (Side note: I think that if you like ocean fishing and have a boat, the Keys are for you!)